typetools/guava/README-typetools.md

 git pull https://github.com/google/guava v31.1
 ```

+3. Follow the instructions in section "to compare to upstream".

-3. Ensure that the project still builds:
+4. Ensure that the project still builds:
 ```
 (cd guava && mvn -B package -Dmaven.test.skip=true -Danimal.sniffer.skip=true)
 ```

-4. Update the Guava version number
+5. Update the Guava version number
  * multiple places in this file, and
  * in file guava/cfMavenCentral.xml .

 If it's not the same as the upstream version, then also edit pom.xml and guava/pom.xml.

-5. Run the following commands.
+6. Run the following commands.

 JAVA_HOME must be a JDK 8 JDK.
 This step must be done on a machine, such as a CSE machine, that has access to the necessary passwords.